Nacelle (wind turbine)

 A nacelle /nəˈsɛl/ is a cover housing that houses all of the generating components in a wind turbine, including the generator, gearbox, drive train, and brake assembly.

-A notable feature now found on some off-shore wind turbines is a large sturdy helicopter-hoisting platform built on top of the nacelle, capable of supporting service personnel and their tools, winched down to the platform from a helicopter hovering above it.
+A notable feature now found on some offshore wind turbines is a large sturdy helicopter-hoisting platform, or helideck, built on top of the nacelle, capable of supporting service personnel and their tools, winched down to the platform from a helicopter hovering above it.
 Wind turbine rotors are stopped, feathered and locked before personnel are dropped down to or picked up from the platforms.

-Production

-The European company Nordex produces nacelles in Rostock, Germany and has been producing nacelles at Barásoain, in Navarre, Spain.
-As of 2024 it was due to restart production at its nacelle manufacturing plant in West Branch, Iowa.
-As of February 2025, the company stuck to its plans despite the anti- wind executive orders of the second Trump administration.